ZjGaothu/scEpiEnsemble/README.md

 If you are interested in the scEpiTools and want to contribute any articles or tools to our database, please [contact us](http://health.tsinghua.edu.cn/scepitools/about.php).

-If you use scEpiTools in your work, please cite our publication:
+If you use scEpiTools in your work, please kindly cite our work:

 > scEpiTools: a database to comprehensively interrogate analytic tools for single-cell epigenomic data